justinpombrio/solvomatic/README.md

 |  /1 2 3 4\
 ```

-This is getting verbose, though!
+This is getting verbose!
 Fortunately there's a shorthand.
 We can mark each sequence
 with a distinct letter like this:

 ```text